AlexanderMusienko/weather-dashboard/README.md

 # WeatherService
-Still in development
+_Still in development._

-Project was created with React, SCSS and Reaviz Charts library. https://www.weatherapi.com/ was used as API for getting weather data.
+Project was created with React, SCSS and Reaviz Charts library.
+https://www.weatherapi.com/ was used as API for getting weather data.

 ## Available Scripts